TeachMaster: Generative Teaching via Code: Introduction

-More concretely, we present TeachMaster, a multi-agent framework that accepts a lecture outline as input and automates the end-to-end production of educational videos.
+More concretely, we present TeachMaster, a multi-agent framework that accepts a lecture outline as input and automates the E2E production of educational videos.
 Acting as a digital production team, TeachMaster orchestrates a collaborative process where agents responsible for content planning, layout design, animation rendering, and speech synthesis work in concert.
 This synergy ultimately produces coherent, controllable, and scalable educational content.
-Experimental results across multiple languages and disciplines reveal that TeachMaster demonstrates superior efficiency without significantly compromising on quality (including script coherence, visual fidelity, and cross-modal alignment) compared to human-made content, thereby offering a more effective solution in the comprehensive trade-off between quality and production cost.
+Experimental results across multiple languages and disciplines reveal that TeachMaster demonstrates superior efficiency without significantly compromising on quality compared to human-made content, thereby offering a more effective solution in the comprehensive trade-off between quality and production cost.

-The contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=8pt, label=\textbullet, topsep=0pt, itemsep=0pt] \item We propose \textit{Generative Teaching}, a novel paradigm that shifts the educator's role from manual creator to high-level director.
-By prioritizing pedagogical intent over technical implementation, this paradigm empowers generative agents to autonomously handle lesson planning and instructional delivery.
+Our contributions are summarized below: \begin{itemize}[leftmargin=8pt, label=\textbullet, topsep=0pt, itemsep=0pt] \item We propose \textit{Generative Teaching}, a novel paradigm that shifts the educator's role from manual creator to high-level director.
+By prioritizing pedagogical intents over technical implementation, this paradigm empowers generative agents to autonomously handle lesson planning and educational delivery.

 \item To realize this vision, we introduce TeachMaster, a multi-agent framework that utilizes code as an intermediate semantic medium.
 This approach automates the generation of educational videos, facilitating the scalable production of high-quality, interpretable learning resources.